alan-turing-institute/arc-tiptoe/scripts/README.md

-# Scripts Documentation
+# Scripts

-This directory contains utility scripts for analyzing and evaluating search results from the ARC Tiptoe private web search system.

 ## Overview

 The scripts in this directory provide analysis and evaluation tools for:
 - Evaluating TF-IDF baseline search performance
-- Analyzing search results from CSV files (clustering analysis)
+- Analyzing search results from CSV files (clustering retrieval results)
 - Preprocessing configurations

 ## Scripts